First things first: Please make sure your child meets all eligibility requirements.

 At SAS, admissions is competitive.
 Decisions are based on a review of each candidate's demonstrated academic achievement, developmental, social, and behavioral background as well as English language proficiency.
 Alignment in values and expectations between family and school is also considered.

-Parents should note that amongst equally qualified candidates, priority consideration (not automatic placement) is given to returning students, overseas families, U.S. passport holders, those with siblings currently attending SAS, and those with stronger academic English proficiency.
+Parents should note that amongst equally qualified candidates, priority consideration (not automatic placement) is given to returning students, U.S. passport holders, those with siblings currently attending SAS, and those with stronger academic English proficiency.
 Admissions decisions also take into account the balance of English language learners and other relevant demographic factors to help SAS realize its mission and support its core values.

 Please be aware that interviews are not requirements of the application process but may be requested to assist with an application review.
 Admissions decisions may be made without an interview if submitted application materials provide sufficient information.
 Note that an interview request is not a guarantee of admission.